Cabin Life at The Heart

 Well for starters, it’s like a month-long sleepover with at least four other girls in one room.
 Each tepee is named after a flower or tree native to Texas.
 Every age division has a different Health and Happiness chart to check off every night to earn points for their tribe.
 Did they brush their teeth?
 Turn off lights as they left a room?
 Are their shoes lined up under the bed with heels out?
-Not only do they have a personal checklist, the campers are also responsible for the Daily Inspection of their tepee.
+Not only do they have a personal checklist, the campers are also responsible for the Daily Inspection of their bunk.
 The floor must be swept, beds must be made with “hospital corners”, and trash taken out daily.
-Tepees that get “Perfect” inspections for five days in a row can earn picnics on camp.
+Bunks that get “Perfect” inspections for five days in a row can earn picnics on camp.

 Girls are taught how to share their space and to manage time well when living among a handful of other girls.
 Shower times are planned out in order to get ready for the Stewart dance.
 Communication skills are perfected when needing to borrow a hairbrush, and our counselors ensure lights are out on time every night (well almost every night).
-Tepee life teaches living independently through guidance, and to prepares girls for their first night at college on their own.
+Bunk life teaches living independently through guidance, and to prepares girls for their first night at college on their own.

 We’ve broken down our different cabins by age divisions below.

 Life in the Lodge

 The Lodge holds our Midgets (6-8), Sophomores (9-10), and the younger Juniors (11-12).
 These cabins are the original hotel rooms.
 There are three outside floors and one inside hallway.
 Each cabin generally holds five campers and one counselor.
 They have their own bathroom and closet.
 The Lodge is convenient for the younger campers as it is attached to our Dining Hall and Orenda, the wellness center.

 Residing in The Dwellings